 On the other hand, sea freight is the budget friendly champion, especially for large shipments.
 It’s perfect for bulk cargo, heavy goods, and non-urgent deliveries.
 Though it takes longer – sometimes weeks – its cost effectiveness makes it ideal for businesses looking to move large volumes without breaking the bank.

-Capacity and Cargo Type
+Capacity and Cargo Type (Air or Sea freight)

 Environment Impact